sciabarrado/porting-spring-angular/tutorial.md

   version: "12"
 ```

-this will deploy a development database postgres when the application will be created.
+This will deploy a Postgres development database  when the application will be deployed in App Platfor.
 Note that a development database is not recommended for production use.
-In such a case you may want to provision a full featured DBaaS.
+In such a case you may want to provision a full featured database using one of the offerings of the Digital Ocean's DBaaS.

-Now it is time to see the backend service.
-First let's  say how to build and deploy it:
+Now it is time to see deploy backend service.
+First let's  add the configuration to build and deploy it:

 ```
 - name: backend